Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 You are most likely seeing this because you got curious as to who I am on pt!

-I am 25, a dude and really laid back and chill.
+I'm 25, a dude and really laid back and chill.
 I'm 420 friendly and it takes a lot to offend me

-I await you, till than, I shall battle on the frontlines for you
+<3 5/26/24

 I'm pandemisexual/romantic